 - Non-disbursement or delay in disbursement of pension (to the extent the grievance can be attributed to the action on the part of the bank concerned, but not with regard to its employees).

 - Refusal to accept or delay in accepting payment towards taxes, as required by Reserve Bank/Government.

 - Refusal to issue or delay in issuing, or failure to service or delay in servicing or redemption of Government securities.

 - Forced closure of deposit accounts without due notice or without sufficient reason.

 - Refusal to close or delay in closing the accounts.

 - Non-adherence to the fair practices code as adopted by the bank or non-adherence to the provisions of the Code of Banks Commitments to Customers issued by Banking Codes and Standards Board of India and as adopted by the bank.

 - Non-observance of Reserve Bank guidelines on engagement of recovery agents by banks.

 - Any other matter relating to the violation of the directives issued by the Reserve Bank in relation to banking or other services.

-- A customer can also lodge a complaint on the following grounds of deficiency in service with respect to loans and advance.
+- A customer can also lodge a complaint on the following grounds of deficiency in service with respect to loans and advances.